 What’s classroom management?
 It’s creating an environment where students feel safe, respected, and valued so that learning can happen.
 It’s what helps them push themselves and what you need to get the best out of them.
 It helps you stand by your students but also pushes them just enough so they can learn how to help themselves.
-To answer what’s classroom management, you have to ask what works best for your students…and that answer can change from year to year (and that’s okay!)
+To answer what classroom management is, you have to ask what works best for your students…and that answer can change from year to year (and that’s okay!)

 What’s Best for Your Students

 What works best for your students is kind of a vague statement.
 What does this mean?
 You need to find student intent, learn what excites them, and find the balance between discipline and instruction.

 Student intent is what they are looking for when they’re in your classroom.
 What do they want to learn, what excites them?
 This doesn’t mean what’s fun but what gets them thinking about what they can build on.
 It’s what helps you get a better understanding of what’s classroom management or learning management from a student’s perspective.

 Learn what excites students but also what they turn their noses up at.
 Find a balance between what motivates them and what keeps them on track to learn what’s most important in your subject or what they want to learn from you.

 Discipline is what helps keep a classroom running smoothly, and instruction is what brings the classroom to what you want it to be – learning management.
 Discipline is what helps keep your students in line and what keeps the classroom working well for what’s going on around them.
 Instruction is what gives them a purpose for being there, what they learn from you, and what makes them push themselves to do better next time

 Discipline is what keeps your class running.
 Simplify what you have to do and teach, link what students learn with what they already know (personalization), and find out what excites them while sticking to what works best for your students.